cakephp/docs/en/console-and-shells.rst

     For Windows, the command needs to be ``bin\cake`` (note the backslash).

+.. deprecated:: 3.6.0
+    Shells are deprecated as of 3.6.0, but will not be removed until 5.x.
+    Use :doc:`/console-and-shells/commands` instead.

 Running the Console with no arguments produces this help message::

     Welcome to CakePHP v3.6.0 Console